emojidex/slate/source/index.md

 About emojidex
 --------------
 emojidex is the worlds first emoji-as-a-service provider as well as an extremely Open Source friendly set of tools and assets.
-We appreciate your interest in emjidex and want you to know that the vast majority of profit from emojidex are used to support a variety of Open Source software projects, educational material development, research projects and more.
+We appreciate your interest in emojidex and want you to know that the vast majority of profit from emojidex are used to support a variety of Open Source software projects, educational material development and scientific / engineering projects.
 By using emojidex in your project you are helping support Open Source, global education, and a variety of good and interesting scientific and engineering causes.

 The emojidex Service
 --------------------